DjThossi/sebastianthoss.de/README.md

 In this case you need to restart the command.
 The result of these commands will be saved in 'output_dev' directory which is connected to the web server.

+## Deploy to live
+Simply run the following command inside the docker php container.
+`vendor/bin/sculpin generate --env=prod`
+This generate the markup new into the `docs` folder.

+Afterwards simply commit your changes.
+DONE!

+Now, have a look on [http://www.sebastianthoss.de](http://www.sebastianthoss.de)

 ## Run ImageGenerator
 With this script you can resize images, put them into the correct folders, add them to the files needed for generating fotos page and run production generation
 `php _scripts/ImageGenerator/run.php`